lisphp/lisphp/README.markdown

 Macro `use` and `from`
 ----------------------

 The full environment of Lisphp provides `use` macro.
 It can import native PHP functions and classes.

     (use strrev array_sum array-product [substr substring])

-It takes function identifiers to import.
-Hyphens in identifiers are replaced to underscores.
-Lists that contain two symbols are aliasing.
+It imports by taking function identifiers.
+Hyphens in identifiers are replaced by underscores.
+If you supply a list as an argument to `use` macro, the second symbol becomes the alias of the first function identifier.

     (strrev "hello")                #=> "olleh"
     (array_sum [array 1 2 3])       #=> 6
     (array-product [array 4 5 6])   #=> 120
     (substring "world" 2)           #=> "rld"

 Wrap identifiers with angle brackets in order to import class.
-According [PEAR naming convention][1] for classes, slashes are treated as hierarchical separators, so replaced to underscores.
+According to the [PEAR naming convention][1] for classes, slashes are treated as hierarchical separators, so it gets replaced by underscores.

     (use <PDO> Lisphp/<Program>)

-Imported classes are applicable.
-They as functions behave as instantiation.
+Imported classes are applicable and act as instantiating functions.
-Static methods in imported classes are also imported.
+Static methods in imported classes are also imported as well.

     (<PDO> "mysql:dbname=testdb;host=127.0.0.1" "dbuser" "dbpass")
     (Lisphp/<Program>/load "program.lisphp")

-There are the macro `from` also.
-It makes importing objects with resolved names easy.
+There's also a macro called `from`.
+It simplifies the step of importing objects and resolving their names.

     (from Lisphp [<Program> <Scope>])

-It has the same behavior as following code that contains `use`.
+It has the same behavior as the following code which utilizes `use`.

     (use Lisphp/<Program> Lisphp/<Scope>)
     (define <Program> Lisphp/<Program>)